Posted - Feb 08 2019 : 1:23:45 PM

 I get my post- and pre-iodine teat dip from Hamby's also.

-The EZ hoses never dry out so unless I spritz them every day with a blast of 200 ppm bleach, they start to harbor mold.
-To spritz them before hanging them to drain, I hold both ends up and fill the hoses with a bit of bleach solution using a spray bottle.
-Then, I drain the hoses both directions, making sure the inside has been fully coated with bleach.
+The EZ hoses never dry out so unless I spritz them every day with a blast of 200 ppm bleach, they start to show signs of mold (they provide air suction only and are never in contact with the milk).
+To spritz them before hanging them to drain, I hold both ends up and fill the hoses with a bit of bleach solution using a spray bottle (a 200 ppm bleach/water solution in my spray bottle is roughly 1 teaspoon bleach/fill).
+Then, I drain the hoses both directions, making sure the inside has been fully coated with the bleach solution.
 Works like a charm.
 No mold ever.
 (Make sure you have good aim so you don't accidentally squirt some in your face.)

 Here's a tour of my parlor.